fujiokayu/grepIntel/memory-bank/systemPatterns.md

 4. Code is analyzed by LLM for security vulnerabilities
 5. Results are verified across multiple security aspects
 6. Comprehensive report is generated with findings and recommendations

+## Code Extraction
+The Code Extractor component has been implemented with the following features:
+- Context-aware code extraction from identified vulnerabilities
+- Configurable context window size for code snippets
+- Structured data representation of extracted code
+- LLM input formatting with token limit handling
+- Support for multiple programming languages
+- Error handling for file access and encoding issues
+- Integration with the file scanning pipeline

 ## File Scanning
 The File Scanner component has been implemented with the following features: